jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 Definition section.

 ### 4.3.3 Device Specific IEEE802.15.4 HAL Implementation
-The Device Specific IEEE802.15.4 HAL implementation is part of the IEEE802.15.4 Radio HAL component in the above figure.
+The Device Specific IEEE 802.15.4 HAL implementation is part of the IEEE 802.15.4 Radio HAL component in the above figure.
 It implements the hardware-dependent part of the IEEE 802.15.4 Radio HAL by wrapping the `radio_ops` interface around the device specific code by using the Device Driver API which grants access to